Denver museum to return looted relics to Cambodia after U.S. moves to seize them

 The repatriation announcement comes amid mounting pressure by U.S. and Cambodian authorities on prominent art institutions to reexamine their collections of Khmer art, especially pieces acquired over decades of unrest in the country when looters stole vast numbers of culturally significant antiquities.
-And it closely follows an investigation by The Washington Post and the International Consortium of Investigative Journalists, which reported last month that 10 museums — among them the Denver Art Museum — hold 43 relics in their collections linked to a notorious indicted art dealer, Douglas Latchford.
+And it closely follows an investigation by The Washington Post and the International Consortium of Investigative Journalists, which reported in October that 10 museums — among them the Denver Art Museum — hold 43 relics in their collections linked to a notorious indicted art dealer, Douglas Latchford.

 “I am delighted by the upcoming return of these four highly significant cultural objects to Cambodia,” said Phoeurng Sackona, the Cambodian Minister of Culture and Fine Arts.
 “Each one has a fascinating story and priceless value to our nation.”

 In recent years, the Cambodian government has launched a vigorous effort to gather information on hundreds of valuable cultural artifacts the country says were stolen.
-Many of these pieces now reside in the U.S., Western Europe and Australia.
+Many of these pieces now reside in the United States, Western Europe and Australia.

 Federal authorities said that the four pieces in Denver were identified as stolen by the former leader of a major Cambodian looting team that removed ancient artifacts when the country was governed by the genocidal Khmer Rouge regime in the 1970s.
 The museum acquired the relics from Latchford between 2000 and 2005, according to the forfeiture filing.

 Latchford was indicted in 2019 for allegedly looting Cambodia’s cultural heritage on a grand scale.
-The case against Latchford was dropped last year after he died.
+The case against him was dropped last year after he died.
 Over his decades of trading antiquities, Latchford amassed one of the world’s largest private collections of Khmer treasures, mostly Hindu and Buddhist sculpture.

-Drawing from the Pandora Papers, a massive cache of leaked records obtained by ICIJ and shared with partners around the globe, ICIJ and The Post reported that Latchford and members of his family used offshore entities in the island of Jersey and the British Virgin Islands to hold numerous Khmer relics.
-A cross-newsroom reporting team led by ICIJ and The Post then embarked on a hunt for items with Latchford links that had landed in the collections of museums and private individuals.
+Drawing from the Pandora Papers, a massive cache of leaked records obtained by the ICIJ and shared with partners around the globe, the ICIJ and The Post reported that Latchford and members of his family used offshore entities in the island of Jersey and the British Virgin Islands to hold numerous Khmer relics.
+A cross-newsroom reporting team led by the ICIJ and The Post then embarked on a hunt for items with Latchford links that had landed in the collections of museums and private individuals.

 The 43 relics identified by the team passed through the hands of Latchford or associates who prosecutors say helped him sell looted art.
 Other prominent museums with Latchford-linked relics in their collections include New York’s Metropolitan Museum of Art, London’s British Museum and the Cleveland Museum of Art.